Dolores del Río: 1970–1983: Philanthropy and cultural ambassador

 Since the late 1950s, del Río became a main promoter of the Acapulco International Film Review, serving as host on numerous occasions.
 In 1966, del Río was co-founder of the Society for the Protection of the Artistic Treasures of Mexico with the philanthropist Felipe García Beraza.
 The society was responsible for protecting buildings, paintings and other works of art and culture in México.

-On January 8, 1970, she, in collaboration with other renowned Mexican actresses, founded the union group "Rosa Mexicano", which provided a day nursery for the children of the members of the Mexican Actor's Guild.
+On January 8, 1970, she, in collaboration with other renowned Mexican actresses and performers, such as Adela Peralta Leppe, founded the union group "Rosa Mexicano", which provided a day nursery for the children of the members of the Mexican Actor's Guild.
 Del Río was responsible for various activities to raise funds for the project and she trained in modern teaching techniques.
 She served as the president from its founding until 1981.
 After her death, the day nursery adopted the official name of Estancia Infantil Dolores del Río (The Dolores del Río Day Nursery), and today remains in existence.

 In 1972, she helped found the Cultural Festival Cervantino in Guanajuato.
 Her deteriorating health led her to cancel two television projects in 1975.
 The American television series Who'll See the Children? and Mexican telenovela Ven Amigo.
-In her work in supporting children she became a spokeswoman of the UNICEF in Latin America and records a series of television commercials for the organization.
-In 1976 she served as president of the jury in the San Sebastian Film Festival.
+In her work in supporting children she became a spokeswoman of UNICEF in Latin America and recorded a series of television commercials for the organization.

+In 1976, del Río was invited to serve as president of the jury of the San Sebastian International Film Festival, in Spain.
+There she generated a controversy about her position before the Mexican film The Heist.
+When the film was shown, del Río suddenly got up from her seat, disgusted by what for her was a repulsive film, "a filth of such magnitude wrapped in the patriotic banner".
+In the face of this scandal, the film was denied the opportunity to win an award.

-In 1978, Dolores makes her last film appearance in the film The Children of Sanchez, directed by Hall Bartlett and starring Anthony Quinn.
+In 1978, Dolores made her last film appearance in The Children of Sanchez, directed by Hall Bartlett and starring Anthony Quinn.
 There she interprets the role of the grandmother.
 In the same year, the Mexican American Institute of Cultural Relations and the White House gave Dolores a diploma and a silver plaque for her work in cinema as a cultural ambassador of Mexico in the United States.
 During the ceremony she was remembered as a victim of McCarthyism.

 At the age of 76, del Río appeared on the stage of the Palace of Fine Arts theater the evening of October 11, 1981 for a tribute at the 25th San Francisco International Film Festival.
-During the ceremony, filmmakers Francis Ford Coppola, Mervyn LeRoy and George Cukor spoke, with Cukor declaring del Rio the "First Lady of American Cinema".
+During the ceremony, filmmakers Francis Ford Coppola, Mervyn LeRoy and George Cukor spoke, with Cukor declaring del Rio as one of the "First Ladies of American Cinema".
 This was her last known public appearance.
 In 1982, she was awarded the George Eastman Award, given by George Eastman House for distinguished contribution to the art of film.